loosolab/UROPA/docs_rst/uropa-example.rst

 | …          |          |            |             |            |             |         |            |             |             |             |          |                  |               |               |           |       |
 +------------+----------+------------+-------------+------------+-------------+---------+------------+-------------+-------------+-------------+----------+------------------+---------------+---------------+-----------+-------+

 **Table 2:** AllHits for H3K4me1 peak 21044 annotated for two genes with different directions of the peak.
+The query 0 represents default direction, either left out or ``"direction":"any_direction"``.
+The other query represents a annotation with specified direction.
+Within query 1 only annotations upstream of the feature are allowed.

-The peak 21044 displayed in Figure 3 would be annotated for both genes, displayed in Table 2.
+The peak 21044 displayed in Figure 2 would be annotated for both genes as displayed in Table 2.
 For query 0 the final hit for this peak would be the annotation for gene *ATAD3C* due to the minimal distance.
 But maybe the annotation for gene *ATAD3B* might be biologically more relevant because H3K4me1 markes are known to flank enhancers which are located upstream of genes.
 This is reached with query 1.
 In this case the annotation for the downstream located feature is no longer valid.

 The ``direction`` key obtains a unique feature matching more specific requirements.

+.. _example-3:

 Example 3: ``internals``
 ------------------------

-Sometimes the relation of feature size and peak size differs a lot.
+In some cases the relation of feature and peak size differs a lot.
 In this cases it can happen that peak annotations get lost even if the peak is located within a feature and vise versa because the limit distance is reached.
 To avoid this, the ``internals`` key can be used.
 With this key, peaks are allowed to be annotated for peaks even if the distance is larger than specified, but only if the feature is inside the peak or inversely.
 By default the parameter is set to ``False``.

 .. note::
-	Compare to Example 1: With ``"internals":"True"`` it would not be necessay to identify the best ``feature.anchor`` because the peak is located inside the feature and it would not be rejected by exceeding the distance.
+	Compare to :ref:`example-1`: With ``"internals":"True"`` it would not be necessay to identify the most appropriate ``feature.anchor`` because the peak is located inside the feature and it would not be rejected by exceeding the distance.

 This example is based on the peak displayed in Figure 4.
 The peak is very large and the region includes three different genes.

-Also the peak analysed in Example 1 is a good example for the usage of the internals key.

 .. figure:: img/chr6-27,857,165-27,863,637_internal_feature-01.png
    :alt: internal.feature